On the derived Lusztig correspondence: Introduction

 \section{Introduction}

 Let $G$ a connected reductive algebraic group over an algebraic closure $k$ of a finite field.
-We thus assume throughout this paper that the characteristic of $k$ is not too small to ensure the existence of semisimple regular elements (see \cite[Lemma 2.6.13]{Letellier}).

 Let $T$ be a maximal torus of $G$ and $B$ be the Borel subgroup of $G$ containing $T$.
 We denote by $N$ the normalizer of $T$ in $G$ and we let $W=N/T$ be the Weyl group of $G$.
-We denote by $\g$, $\t$, and $\b$ the Lie algebras respectively of $G$, $T$ and $B$.
-We consider the quotient stacks
+We denote by $\g$, $\t$, and $\b$ the Lie algebras respectively of $G$, $T$ and $B$, and by $\g_\nil$ the nilpotent cone of $\g$.

+In \cite{Rider}, Laura Rider considered the triangulated subcategory $\dcb([\g_\nil/G])^\Sp$ of $\dcb([\g_\nil/G])$ generated by the direct summand of the Springer sheaf.
+She proved that it is equivalent to the derived category of finitely generated dg modules over the smash product algebra $\Q[W]\# H^\bullet_G(G/B)$ where $H^\bullet_G(G/B)$ is the $G$-equivariant cohomology of the flag variety (see also \cite{Li} for a similar result).